msartiano/java-exercise/README.md

 # Image Finder

 ## Brief
-We would like to build a Java application which allows others to find images by a search term
+We would like to build a Java application which allows others to find images by a search term.

 A basic service would have the following functionalities:
 - Ability to fetch data from an external image searching API
 - Transform and filter the data
 - Create an endpoint to allow retrieval of the transformed data

-We could plan to extend the service by introducing:
-- Add test coverage
-- Build a frontend to display the images

-For the purpose of this exercise, the external API will be NASA's media searching API
+The external API will be NASA's media searching API:

     https://images-api.nasa.gov/search?q=moon